 Living With GERD

-It is important to recognize that GERD is a disease that should not be ignored or self-treated.
+It is important to recognize that gastroesophageal reflux disease (GERD) is a disease that should not be ignored or self-treated.
 Heartburn, the most frequent symptom, is so common that its significance may be underestimated, casually dismissed, and not associated with a disease – like GERD.

 GERD is a disease.
 It is not caused by lifestyle decisions.